-- Need help resolving a long-standing tax problem
+- Need help resolving a long-standing tax problem.

-- Have made repeated tries to contact the department without a response or the department has not given you a response by the date promised
+- Have made repeated tries to contact the Department without a response or the department has not given you a response by the date promised.

-- Have a complaint of improper, abusive or inefficient service by employees
+- Have a complaint of improper, abusive or inefficient service by employees.

-- Identify policies and practices of the department that might be barriers to the equitable treatment of taxpayers
+- Identify policies and practices of the Department that might be barriers to the equitable treatment of taxpayers.

-The Taxpayer Advocate cannot change applications of law or grant relief from taxes that are legally due.
+Be advised, the Taxpayer Advocate cannot change applications of law or grant relief from taxes that are legally due.

-Please note: If you are contacting the Taxpayer Advocate as a representative, you will need to have a completed Arizona Form 285 on file with the Department before a department representative can discuss confidential tax information with you.
+Please note: If you are contacting the Taxpayer Advocate as a representative, you will need to have a completed Arizona Form 285 on file with the Department before a Department representative can discuss confidential tax information with you.